ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

     In this blog post, I'll share some of my preliminary benchmarking results.
 ---

-<span class="firstcharacter">A</span> few weeks ago, I saw an [interesting blog post](https://stories.thinkingmachin.es/llm-customer-sentiment-analysis/) from Thinking Machines (TM) where they ran Filipino tweets on GPT-4 for a sentiment analysis task.
+<span class="firstcharacter">A</span> few weeks ago, I saw an [interesting blog post](https://stories.thinkingmachin.es/llm-customer-sentiment-analysis/) from Thinking Machines where they ran Filipino tweets on GPT-4 for a sentiment analysis task.
-They claim a weighted F1-score of 76%&mdash; pretty decent for a straightforward zero-shot approach.[^1] However, I want to see the full-picture performance of these LLMs, hence this blog post.
+They claim a weighted F1-score of 76%&mdash; pretty decent for a straightforward zero-shot approach.[^1] However, I want to see the full picture of this LLM performance, hence this blog post.

 In this work, I will conduct a **systematic check** on how these decoder-only autoregressive models fare (using zero-shot generalization) against finetuning an encoder-only model for a low-resource language.
 I will be comparing them on the named entity recognition (NER) and text categorization benchmarks in my [calamanCy project](/projects/2023/08/07/calamancy/).
 As a refresher, here are the datasets: